Allies ready strong sanctions against Russia as bombardments of Kyiv grow fierce

 It is not clear how Russia will respond to the West’s latest financially punitive measures.
 Earlier on Saturday, Kremlin spokesman Dmitry Peskov had shrugged at the sanctions imposed on Russia by the United States and other nations, calling them “quite serious” but “predictable.”

 Going after Russia’s central bank, and barring its financial institutions from SWIFT — a move administration officials intimated would not include any waivers for energy transactions — may surprise the Kremlin.

+Targeting the central bank could have a particularly devastating effect on Russia’s economy: If Moscow is barred from using its foreign reserves to stabilize its currency, it could cause a dramatic slide in the value of the Russian ruble.

 The administration is coupling those actions with additional sanctions on oligarchs as well, that will “go after their yachts, their luxury apartments, their money and their ability to send their kids to fancy colleges in the West,” a senior administration official said.
 “Russia has become a global economic and financial pariah.”

 The strategy is not without risks — and experts note they could be viewed in Moscow as an escalation.
 It is possible that the Kremlin could react by escalating hostilities against Ukraine.
 Or it is possible that the Kremlin could attempt to take measures aimed directly at the West.